-Basic Education for Public Assistance Recipients: For 2005-06, \$2.00 million is recommended for basic education programs including reading, mathematics, and life skills offered to public assistance recipients 16 years of age or older who have a reading level below the ninth grade.
-Funding of \$3.00 million, previously made available to the Department of Labor for the EDGE program will no longer be provided since Executive Budget recommendations for the Office of Temporary and Disability Assistance (OTDA) will consolidate all public assistance education and employment services within a block grant.
-The EDGE program will continue to be an eligible activity under the block grant.
+Basic Education for Public Assistance Recipients: For 2005-06, \$2.00 million is continued for basic education programs including reading, mathematics, and life skills offered to public assistance recipients 16 years of age or older who have a reading level below the ninth grade.

-Children of Migrant Workers: A total of \$85,500 is continued to school districts supplementing Federal funds used to develop educational programs for the children of migrant farm workers.
+Children of Migrant Workers: A total of \$90,000, an increase of \$4,500, is appropriated to school districts supplementing Federal funds used to develop educational programs for the children of migrant farm workers.